blacksenator/fbcallrouter/README.md

 * First, it is checked, whether the number is **already known** in your telephone books (`'whitelist'`) and (`'blacklist'`) or (`'newlist'`).
 Of course, these known telephone numbers are not analyzed further.

-* If unknown, than it is checked if it is a **foreign number**.
+* If unknown, it is checked if it is a **foreign number**.
 If you have set (`'blockForeign'`) the number will be direct transferred to the corresponding phone book (`'blacklist'`) for future rejections.

-* Than it is checked if a domestic number has a [**valid area code** ONB](#onb) or [cellular code](#rnb).
+* It is checked if a domestic number has a [**valid area code** ONB](#onb) or [cellular code](#rnb).
 Quite often spammers using fake area codes.
 If so, the number will be transferred to the blacklist for future rejections.
+In the same way, it is checked for foreign phone numbers whether the transmitted **country code is valid**.

-* After that it is checked if the **subscribers number is valid** (starting with a zero -> only applies to landline numbers).
+* It is checked if the **subscribers number is valid** (starting with a zero -> only applies to landline numbers).
 If so, the number will be transferred to the blacklist.
+It has also been observed that spammers put the recipient's area code followed by the country code 49 in front of their mobile phone numbers in order to disguise their numbers.

 * If all this passed, it is checked at various scoring sites (currently five: [WERRUFT](https://www.werruft.info), [Clever Dialer](https://www.cleverdialer.de), [Telefonspion](https://www.telefonspion.de/), [WerHatAngerufen](https://www.werhatangerufen.com) and  [tellows](https://www.tellows.de/)), if this number has received a **bad online rating**.
 If so, the number will be transferred to the blacklist.